e-gov/GOVSSO/Representee.md

 [Central authorisations management information system Pääsuke](https://www.ria.ee/en/state-information-system/central-platforms-provision-public-services/authorisations-management) can provide client applications data about representation rights.
 An application can register as a client of Pääsuke service.
 In that case, that application can directly query representation rights (legal representation rights loaded from the Estonian e-Business Register and authorisations created from the Pääsuke user interface in eesti.ee) by calling Pääsuke X-Road services.

 GovSSO offers brokering representation rights data from Pääsuke to its client application.
-That way, the GovSSO client application does not have to query Pääsuke X-Road services but can get representation rights data from GovSSO.
+That way, the GovSSO client application does not have to query Pääsuke X-Road services but can get representation rights data from GovSSO (that internally performs queries to Pääsuke X-Road services getDelegateRepresentees and getRepresenteeDelegateMandates).
 GovSSO does not display representation rights data to the end-user on the GovSSO page.

 ## 2 Enabling and configuring the GovSSO representee feature